 Kaposi's sarcoma is not curable, but can often be effectively controlled for many years, and this is the aim of treatment.

 The severity of the disease is related to a number of different factors.
 More severe disease is associated with the following:

-Kaposi’s sarcoma affecting other organ systems in addition to the skin.
+Kaposi’s sarcoma affecting other parts of the body in addition to the skin.

 Systemic symptoms such as fever, weight-loss, diarrhoea or thrush and other ongoing infections.

 Treatment depends on the symptoms and extent of the disease.